Joseph Smith: Nighttime visit by treasure guardian (1823)

-Failed treasure retrievals (1823-26)
+Failed treasure retrievals (1823–1826)

 Earliest accounts describe Smith's failed attempt to recover the treasure through the lens of folk magic.
-Willard Chase, a treasure-digging neighbor, recalled Joseph Sr telling him in 1827 about an attempt to recover the treasure years prior, where Joseph Jr. dressed in black clothes on a black horse had briefly obtain the treasure, only to lose it for failing to follow instructions.
+Willard Chase, a treasure-digging neighbor, recalled Joseph Sr telling him in 1827 about an attempt to recover the treasure years prior, where Joseph Jr. dressed in black clothes on a black horse had briefly obtained the treasure, only to lose it for failing to follow instructions.

 Chase recalled that "he laid it down to place the top stone, as he found it; and turning round, to his surprise there was no book in sight."
-Knight similarly recalled that Smith set the plate down, only to find they had disappeared.
+Knight similarly recalled that Smith set the plates down, only to find they had disappeared.

 Chase recalled hearing that the guardian was a "spirit" who looked "something like a toad, which soon assumed the appearance of a man" and struck Joseph thrice.
 Benjamin Saunders likewise recalled a tale of "something down near the box that looked some [thing] like a toad that rose up into a man which forbid him to take the plates."

 According to Chase's tale, the guardian instructed him to return the following year with his brother Alvin.

 According to Smith's 1838 account, Smith "made an attempt to take them out, but was forbidden by the messenger, and was again informed that the time for bringing them forth had not yet arrived, neither would it, until four years from that time; but he told me that I should come to that place precisely in one year from that time, and that he would there meet with me, and that I should continue to do so until the time should come for obtaining the plates.
-Accordingly, as I had been commanded, I went at the end of each year, and at each time I found the same messenger there, and received instruction and intelligence from him at each of our interviews, respecting what the Lord was going to do, and how and in what manner his kingdom was to be conducted in the last days.
+Accordingly, as I had been commanded, I went at the end of each year, and at each time I found the same messenger there, and received instruction and intelligence from him at each of our interviews, respecting what the Lord was going to do, and how and in what manner his kingdom was to be conducted in the last days."